-After spending time exploring the Vis Island coastline on kayaks, we decided to add a few paddleboards to the crew.
-A paddleboard is almost like a combination of surfing, in the way you position yourself, and kayaking.
-The paddleboard is a long flat board.
-You position yourself towards the middle of the paddleboard and pull yourself forward with a paddle to glide through the water.
+After spending time exploring the Vis Island coastline on kayaks, we decided to add a few paddle boards to our crew of sit on top kayaks.
+A paddle board is almost like a combination of a surfboard and a kayak.
+The paddle board is a long flat board, which you stand on, which is why they are also referred to as SUP (Stand Up Paddle board).
+You position yourself towards the middle of the paddle board and pull yourself forward with a paddle to glide through the water.
 As the board is flat, you rely on your balance and a strong stable stance to be able to control the forward momentum.
-As a beginner it's always easier to start paddleboarding when the sea if very flat.
-In Croatian, a flat sea is called ‘Bonaca’ and when paddleboarding around Vis, the sea conditions will have a huge impact on whether you can balance, propel forward and also change direction.
+As a beginner it's always easier to start paddle boarding when the sea if very flat.
+In Croatian, a flat sea is called ‘Bonaca’ and when paddle boarding around Vis, the sea conditions will have a huge impact on whether you can balance, propel forward and also change direction.

-We have also found that dogs love paddleboarding!
-Well ours does, she truly believes that the paddleboard belongs to her and it has become our responsibility to ferry her around the beaches and coves of Vis.
-Zora, our dog stands proud on the board and it allows her to partake in her other favourite pastime ‘fishing’.
-As she floats above the clear waters, she can spot all the fish that she will never catch.
+We have also found that dogs love paddle boarding!
+Well ours does, she truly believes that the paddle board belongs to her and it has become our responsibility to ferry her around the beaches and coves of Vis.
+Zora, our dog stands proud on the board and it allows her to partake in her other favourite pastime of ‘fishing’.
+As she floats above the clear waters, she can spot all the fish that she will never catch!

 Another popular paddle with our guests is from Rukavac harbour to Zaglav beach.
 The beach is a sand beach, for families it’s the perfect beach to play on the boards as most of the other bays on Vis Island are pebble beaches.

 For a full day of paddle boarding, we like to load the boards on the Landrover and head to Komiza bay.
 Due to the cliffs and rock formations on the south west of Komiza there are lots of small caves to paddle into and beaches that are only accessible by water.